 When the nonprofit PSL Healthcare Corporation was sold to a for-profit organization in 1985, the proceeds of the sale were used to create The Colorado Trust, a foundation dedicated exclusively to the health of the people of Colorado.

 Since that time, The Trust has worked closely with communities and nonprofit organizations in every county across the state to the improve health and well-being of Coloradans, ranging from bringing 9-1-1 emergency medical care to 38 Colorado counties to helping foster the development of the state's second largest regional transportation district in the Roaring Fork Valley, and much more.
 More recently, The Trust began a new strategy aimed at empowering resident-led initiatives to advance health equity at the community level.
-Please visit our Funding Areas section to learn more about our current efforts.
+Please visit our Funding Areas section to learn more about our current efforts, or download our fact sheet.

 Advancing the health and well-being of the people of Colorado.